AASHISHAG/asr-german/README.md

    ```

    The above steps are enough to train the model with new data.
-If necessary the other stages of the speech recognition can also be modelled under following:
+If necessary, the other stages of speech recognition can also be modeled under the following:

 	- [Phoneme](recipe_v2/run.sh#L80)